Canada Housing Infrastructure Fund

 How does an organization apply for CHIF Direct Delivery stream funding?

-Applications to the direct delivery stream are made on the HICC Funding Portal.
-Eligible applicants wanting to submit a project should read the Applicant Guide to ensure that their project is eligible.
+Applications to the Direct Delivery stream are made on the HICC Funding Portal.
+Eligible applicants wanting to submit a project should read the Applicant guide to ensure that their project is eligible.
 It is the responsibility of applicants to demonstrate how their projects meet the CHIF's project eligibility and merit criteria.

 -